WeihuaGu/Chat_with_keyvalue/README.md

 - protect private communications.

 ## Limitations
-- ** This software should only be used and accessed outside of mainland China due to regulatory constraints.
+- This software should only be used and accessed outside of mainland China due to regulatory constraints.
 We cannot provide downloads, deployment or support within China.
-No political, illegal or harmful content is allowed in conversations. **
+- No political, illegal or harmful content is allowed in conversations.

-## Compliance
-The developers have made efforts to ensure the software complies with relevant laws and regulations of the Chinese government, such as not involving in any organization activities or information control.
-However, use of this software in China is at your own risk.
+- However, use of this software in China is at your own risk.

 ## Disclaimer